bellmit/Diskuv-Communicator-v1-Server/diskuv-changes/2021-03-06-login-by-email.md

   account, we replaced it with `PUT /v1/accounts/account`.
 Similar to the Signal API `/v1/accounts/{transport}/code/{number}` that was removed, in our new `PUT /v1/accounts/account` API we ask for both the push challenge and the captcha; one or the other must be set.

+The following significantly changed semantics:
+* The API 'PUT /v1/messages/{destination}' handled by MessageController.sendMessage expects an JWT + device authenticated sender, unlike Signal which can rely purely on anonymous access keys.
+So Diskuv will, if someone were to mine the logs, know who sent the "unidentified" message.
+And even though, just like Signal, the recipient does not have the "source" of the unidentified message, there is (or will be) a change to Diskuv Communicator profiles that include email addresses.
+So the recipient will see the source email address through the sender profile.
+  Net effect: Unidentified messages are essentially unsupported in Diskuv Communicator.